cloud303-akhan/docker-bioinfo-tools/README.md

 If using `Docker Desktop` on a Mac, the images can also be see from the `Images on disk` page accessed by navigating via `Images` from the sidebar.

-3. Then build the remaining images by navigating to the appropriate `image_name` folder in this repo and building the Dockerfile:
+3. Build the remaining images by navigating to the appropriate `image_name` folder in this repo and building the Dockerfile:
 ```
 % cd docker-bioinfo-tools/<image_name>
 % docker build -t <image_name>:latest - < Dockerfile
 ```

-## Run an Image
+## Running a Container
-1. To run an image,
+1. To run a container from an image, execute the following command:
 ```
 docker run <image_name>
 ```